makhloufledmi/makhloufledmi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Since 2018, I have been an assistant professor in statistics at the department STID of IUT Paris-Rives de Seine, Université de Paris.
-I am a member of the [MAP5](https://map5.mi.parisdescartes.fr/) lab.
-Before that, I worked as a postdoctoral researcher at the MAP5, where I was part of the biomedical project LIONS.
-I also spent one year as a postdoctoral researcher at the Stanford Center for Biomedical Informatics Research (BMIR) within the Geveart lab.
+I am an assistant professor in statistics at the department STID of IUT Paris-Rives de Seine, Université Paris Cité and a member of the [MAP5](https://map5.mi.parisdescartes.fr/) lab.
+Since the beginning of January, I have also been a member of the Seminar for Statistics lab from ETH Zürich, where I work as a guest researcher.
+Before that, I worked as a postdoctoral researcher at the MAP5, where I was part of a biomedical project.
+I also spent one year as a postdoctoral researcher at the Stanford Center for Biomedical Informatics Research (BMIR).
 I completed my PhD in December 2014 from the University of Toulouse under the supervision of Sébastien Gadat, Christine Cierco-Ayrolles and Matthieu Vignes.

 For more info about me, please check my <a href="assets/pdf/CVMChampion2.pdf">CV (last update 05/2021)</a>.